T

 Common Health Issues

 Overall, the Tamaskan is a healthy breed.
 They were created using hearty breeds, so most don’t suffer from serious health concerns.
 However, because Tamaskans are still a relatively new breed, we don’t know everything about their health concerns.
-Below are a few conditions that Tamaskan may be more prone to.
+Below are a few conditions that Tamaskans may be more prone to.

 Tamaskan female dog sitting at the river

 General seizures impact both sides of a dog’s brain and can involve tics or other unexpected muscular movements.
-Your dog may also drool, urinate or defecate during a general seizure.
+Your dog may also drool, urinate, or defecate during a general seizure.
 In contrast, a focal seizure affects only one side or one specific area of a dog’s body.
 These seizures commonly involve twitches or chewing movements in your dog’s face.

 Hip Dysplasia is unfortunately a common condition for large- and giant-sized dogs.
 In a normal dog, its hip includes a ball and socket that slide smoothly back and forth while your pup walks.
 For dogs suffering from hip dysplasia, the ball and socket do not come together correctly.
 Instead of a smooth motion, the hip bones rub and grind together.

-Over time, your dog’s hip will wear down and the joint can deteriorate completely.
+Over time, your dog’s hip will wear down, and the joint can deteriorate completely.
 This condition is painful for your pet and will eventually lead to a loss of mobility in his or her legs.
 However, careful exercise and proper nutrition can help to slow the progression of this condition.

 Tamaskan dogs, similar to their German Shepherd ancestors, can also suffer from Degenerative Myelopathy.
 This condition affects a dog’s back and spinal cord and causes a loss of function in its back legs.
-This disease generally only appears between ages 8 and 14 in most dogs.
+This disease generally only appears between the ages of 8 and 14 in most dogs.

 Temperament And Behavior